TexasInstruments/simplelink-ti_sidewalk-examples/README.md

 <img src="select_ccsproject.png"  width="300" height="400">

-When building with CCS there is a post build step defined in the project file that requires AWS credentials.
-These credentials should be set in /home/username/sidewalk/sid_demo_LP_CC1352P7_1_freertos_gcc/aws_credentials/aws_credentials.yaml.
+When building with CCS there are post build steps defined in the project file that require AWS credentials.
+These credentials can either be set globally, in `~/.aws/config`, or it could be set on a per project basis, in `/home/username/sidewalk/sid_demo_LP_CC1352P7_1_freertos_gcc/aws_credentials/aws_credentials.yaml`

-If the credentials are not set, the .out and .hex files will be created but the post build step will fail.
+If the credentials are not set properly, the .out and .hex files will be created but the post build steps will fail.
 Please see https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html for information from AWS to setup credentials.

 ### Example Credentials Failure
 :<br>